ravirun/misfit-ravi/README.md

 ## Evergreen Elements

-✅ **Timeless Topic:** Predictions of AI-driven human chaos is always relevant
+✅ **Timeless Topic:** Why tools evolve but humans don't is always relevant
 ✅ **Universal Appeal:** Everyone can relate to this
 ✅ **Satirical Edge:** Smart humor that makes people think
 ✅ **Rewatchable:** Content that ages well